Crystal violet: Precautions

 One study in mice demonstrated dose-related carcinogenic potential at several different organ sites.

 The Food and Drug Administration in the US (FDA) has determined that gentian violet has not been shown by adequate scientific data to be safe for use in animal feed.
 Use of gentian violet in animal feed causes the feed to be adulterated and is a violation of the Federal Food, Drug, and Cosmetic Act in the US.
 On June 28, 2007, the FDA issued an "import alert" on farm-raised seafood from China because unapproved antimicrobials, including gentian violet, had been consistently found in the products.
 The FDA report states:

 Like MG (malachite green), CV (crystal violet) is readily absorbed into fish tissue from water exposure and is reduced metabolically by fish to the leuco moiety, leucocrystal violet (LCV).
 Several studies by the National Toxicology Program reported the carcinogenic and mutagenic effects of crystal violet in rodents.
 The leuco form induces renal, hepatic and lung tumor in mice."

 In 2019, Health Canada (HC) completed safety reviews on gentian violet and found it to be carcinogenic when in direct contact with the body.
-As a result, HC has worked with human and animal drug makers to discontinue and recall all drugs containing gentian violet, and recommended customers stop using and safely discard any remaining drug products that contain gentian violet.
-HC found the all medical devices containing gentian violet on the Canadian market to be safe over the short term, as these polyurethane foam dressings are very unlikely to cause contact with skin.
-HC recommends most people to limit the use of these dressings to 6 months, and pregnant and nursing people to avoid using it altogether, as there's not enough evidence to prove that prolonged use or use by pregnant/nursing people is safe.
+As a result, HC has worked with human and animal drug makers to discontinue and recall all drugs containing gentian violet, and recommended customers stop using and safely discard any remaining directly administered drug products that contain gentian violet.

+HC decided that medical devices containing gentian violet could remain on the Canadian market, as gentian violet within polyurethane foam dressings was unlikely to come into direct contact with skin.
+However, HC recommended most people to limit the use of these dressings to 6 months at most.

+They also advised against the use of gentian violet preparations on the skin, for instance on the nipple of a nursing mother to treat infant oral thrush.
+HC advised pregnant and nursing women to avoid using it altogether, as there's not enough evidence to prove that any use of gentian violet in pregnancy or while breastfeeding is safe.
 This caused Canadian engineering schools to revisit the usage of this dye during orientation, in which students "purple" themselves by dunking into a tub containing a dilute solution of the dye.